Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms

-The LBM can be treated as a discretisation of the DBE, which in turn converges to the ADE that one originally wanted to solve.
-This means that two types of error need to be considered, namely, the error of discretisation, and the error (difference) between the DBE and ADE.
-Readers interested in a more detailed study regarding equivalent partial differential equations for the lattice Boltzmann schemes are referred to the recent work of \citet{Fucik2021} and references therein.
+The \ac{LBM} can be treated as a discretisation of the \ac{DBE}, which in turn converges to the \ac{ADRE} that one originally wanted to solve.
+This means that two types of error need to be considered, namely, the error of discretisation, and the error (difference) between the \ac{DBE} and \ac{ADRE}.
+Readers interested in a more detailed study regarding equivalent partial differential equations for the lattice Boltzmann schemes are referred to the recent work of \citet{Fucik2021} and \citet{SSimonis_2023}.